-Master of Science in Communication Studies at Grand Valley
+Master of Science in Communication at Grand Valley

-The Master of Science degree in the School of Communications is a versatile program that meets the needs of various aspects of professional communication.
-Individuals in public relations, advertising, journalism, and broadcasting, to name a few, as well as those seeking a degree that will enhance their effectiveness and leadership skills within an organization, find this to be a rewarding and beneficial program.
+The Master of Science in Communication (MSCom) is a versatile program that meets the needs of communication professionals.
+Individuals in public relations, advertising, promotions, journalism, broadcasting, and health communication, to name a few, as well as those seeking to enhance their organizational effectiveness, find the MSCom program to be rewarding and beneficial.

 - First-rate Faculty. in the Communication Studies program are engaged teachers and active scholars with various, and complementary areas of academic and professional expertise.

 - Flexible Degree.
 Communication Studies majors have flexibility, options, and electives within their curriculum.

 - Experiential Learning.
 Communication Studies majors have opportunities to develop their talents and gain professional experience, which includes the campus newspaper (Lanthorn), student-run television (GVTV) and radio (Whale), opportunities with the visual and performing arts, and internships in professional settings, both on campus (PBS/NPR) and off campus.